 For example, the innovation coming out of Cloud-first FinTech companies compared to the risk-averse old-school banking industry shows what you can do when unshackled from your on-prem mindset.
 Now you see older banks like Morgan Stanley accelerating their use of the cloud to remain competitive.

-There are many advantages of cloud-native over on-prem software:
+There are many advantages of cloud-native over on-premise software:

 Cost of Maintenance and Infrastructure